 Major League Baseball Players Alumni Association brings Legends for Youth baseball clinic series to Cincinnati

-Players attending* include former Cincinnati Reds pitcher Chris Nichting, as well as Bill Earley, Tom Kramer, Willie Lozado, Sam McConnell, Steve Stemle *and *Jon Warden.These seven players combine for 12 seasons and 230 games in Major League Baseball.
+Players attending* include nine-year MLB veteran outfielder Ryan Thompson, as well as Zach Day, Bill Earley, Tom Kramer, Willie Lozado, Sam McConnell, Chris Nichting, Mo Sanford *and *Steve Stemle.These nine players combine for 28 seasons and 731 games in Major League Baseball.

 Clinic details: